 - Providing an information platform for the German research and innovation landscape

-- Convening scientific conferences and symposia to examine cutting-edge research and explore solutions to global problems that integrate understandings of science, the economy, and society
+- Convening workshops, symposia, and conferences to showcase cutting-edge research and explore collaborative solutions to global problems

 - Providing a “one-stop shop” for information about the German research landscape and funding sources

-- Developing workshops for graduate students and other young researchers to facilitate engagement with German institutions and support them in their careers
+- Creating opportunities for graduate students and other young researchers to connect with German institutions and support them in their careers

 - Supporting North American universities as they develop strategies to enhance collaborations with Germany in science, the humanities, technology, and industry

 Under the joint leadership of the German Academic Exchange Service (DAAD) and the German Research Foundation (DFG), the GCRI receives its funding through the German Federal Foreign Office’s Research and Academic Relations Initiative.
 Additional designated partners are the alliance of German science organizations and the Association of German Chambers of Industry and Commerce.
 For more information, please visit the GCRI partner institutions page.